 Our offer eagerly received by the local authorities

 Given the desperate situation I have described, it is not surprising that the government authorities were much encouraged when they checked out the hospital that was being freely offered to them for the duration of the epidemic.
-Only a few people from the health department had previously visited our facility, but some of them said that when it opened, it would be the most sought-after hospital in the province just because of the attractiveness of the center, thanks to our volunteer builder from South Africa, Mike Stolk, and his expatriate associates.
+Only a few people from the health department had previously visited our facility, but some of them said that when it opened, it would be the most sought-after hospital in the province just because of the attractiveness of the centre, thanks to our volunteer builder from South Africa, Mike Stolk, and his expatriate associates.
 Another feature that makes our hospital unusual in Mozambique is the in-wall plumbing for oxygen and suction.
 All of our regular beds have ports for both purposes, a most helpful asset in treating COVID pneumonia patients.

 For the first two weeks after our offer of the hospital was made, successive delegations of increasing importance came to check us out, providing unexpected notoriety for Grace Missions.
 The investigation finally culminated in a visit from the secretary of state for our province.
 The night before I had been advised that yet another team of visitors was slated to arrive the next morning and would include somebody’s secretary, but we only discovered one hour before the visit that this “secretary of state” was not the assistant of some bureaucrat, but the new title for the governor!
 Actually, as of this year, each province has two governors, one appointed by the federal government and one elected—and both were coming to check us out!
 So with only one hour left to prepare, we quickly cleaned the hospital and threw sheets and pillows on all the beds.
 By the grace of God, the grass had been cut three days before and everything looked perfect when the grand entourage arrived including both governors, the Provincial Health Director, the Surgeon General of the province, the clinical director for the regional referral hospital, and an army of TV and newspaper reporters!
 They too were impressed at this medical facility none had known about before, and quite apart from the COVID situation, the governors were eager to see it open as a surgical clinic during their term of office!